-F Unacceptable (Clearly less than acceptable performance, no credit earned) 0
+F Unacceptable (Clearly less than acceptable performance, no credit earned) 0 end of the school year may be recorded as "F" unless sufficient arrangements have been made to make-up the incomplete work.

-P Pass 0
+P Pass C

 INC Incomplete-An incomplete signifies that all required work has not been completed.
 An incomplete is only given due to illness and/or extenuating circumstances.
-A student may be given two weeks to remove
+A student may be given two weeks to remove "Incomplete" grades.

-"Incomplete" grades.
 If not removed in that time, a "Failing" grade may be recorded.
-All "incomplete" work at the end of the school year may be recorded as "F" unless sufficient arrangements have been made to make-up the incomplete work.
+All "incomplete" work at the